davewsmith/play/htmx/NOTES.md

 hasn't been backported to Python 3.6.9.
 And yes, that particular problem goes away once I upgrade one of my laptops of 18.04 LTS.
 For the meantime, unpin the dependency.

+## Round 1

+Show how to wait for something the backend is doing to finish.